siku2/script.service.sponsorblock/README.md

 You can help translate the addon to different languages.
 Localisation is done using [GitLocalize](https://gitlocalize.com/).
 You can start translating [here](https://gitlocalize.com/repo/4205) (you can sign-in using your GitHub account).
-If there's a language missing please don't hesitate to open a new issue.
+If there's a language missing please don't hesitate to ask for it to be added by opening a new issue.

 ## Issues and Suggestions